Transformers: A midwife’s tale

 “I don’t get a lot of sleep because babies don’t come when it’s convenient for you,” she says.
 “That’s one of the reasons that we have the outcomes that we do is because we don’t schedule babies — we let babies schedule themselves.”

-Being a certified-nurse midwife is part of what makes her life full, but it isn’t without its challenges.
+Being a nurse-midwife is part of what makes her life full, but it isn’t without its challenges.

 “It is not the easiest life, and if you can’t handle an unpredictable schedule and having things thrown at you from all directions, then you probably need to find a different profession,” she says.
 “Midwifery is lots and lots of hard, physical and emotional work — it’s also the most rewarding thing I can imagine.”